Richard Hatch (actor): Battlestar Galactica re-imagining

-Despite his resentment, Hatch developed a respect for Ronald D. Moore, the remake show's head writer and producer, when Moore appeared as a featured guest at Galacticon (the Battlestar Galactica 25th anniversary convention, hosted by Hatch) and answered questions posed by a very hostile audience.
+Despite his resentment, Hatch developed a respect for Ronald D. Moore, the remake show's head writer and producer, when Moore appeared as a featured guest at Galacticon (the Battlestar Galactica 25th anniversary convention, hosted by Hatch) and answered questions posed by a hostile audience.
 Later, in 2004, Hatch was offered a recurring role in the new Battlestar Galactica series, which he accepted.
 He portrayed Tom Zarek, a terrorist turned politician who spent twenty years in prison for blowing up a government building.
 After Zarek's death, Hatch commented that "never did I play this character as a villain nor did I think he was one and I still feel that way," and that he considered the character to be a principled figure who is driven to violence after being "blocked in every way possible" by Roslin and Adama.
 "Zarek, Adama and Roslin all wanted power for the same reason, to make a positive difference."